-Stop the Destruction.
+Stop the

-Update: we won!
+Update: the community won!

-The County owns empty land across from the garden but refused to consider using its own property.
+Hennepin County owns empty land across from the garden but refused to consider using its own property.
 The community resisted for years and won in 2024.

 The organizations below signed on against Hennepin County’s paved bikeway through the garden.
 We also gathered over 1,700 signatures asking to save the garden.